Soccer-Euro-Ukraine penpix

 DEFENDERS

-Evhen Khacheridi (Dynamo Kiev) Born: 28.07.87 Caps: 10 Goals: 0.
-Tall player who once had aspirations to be a basketball player.
+Evhen Khacheridi (Dynamo Kiev) Born: 28.07.87 Caps: 8 Goals: 0.
+One of the tallest players, once had aspirations to be a basketball player.
 An explosive character, his skirmishes have caused problems.
 Made national debut in 2009.

-Bohdan Butko (Illichivets) Born: 13.01.91 Caps: 9 Goals: 0.
+Bogdan Butko (Illichivets) Born: 13.01.91 Caps: 7 Goals: 0.
 Right-sided defender or midfielder, graduate of the national youth and U-21 teams and blessed with fine technique and vision as well as strength and pace.

-Olexander Kucher (Shakhtar Donetsk) Born: 22.10.82 Caps: 28 Goals: 1.
+Olexandr Kucher (Shakhtar Donetsk) Born: 22.10.82 Caps: 28 Goals: 1.
 A regular since 2006, but has a short fuse and is prone to disciplinary problems on the pitch.
-Was shown a red card during a friendly against Austria in November 2011 after he grabbed an opponent by the throat.
+Was shown a red card during a friendly against Austria in November 2011 after he grabbed an opponent player by the throat.

+Dmytro Chygrynskiy (Shakhtar Donetsk) Born: 07.11.86 Caps: 29 Goals: 0.
+A graduate of the Shakhtar Donetsk academy, was the first Ukrainian to play for Barcelona, where he was transferred in 2009 for an estimated 25.0 million euros.
+Never settled at the Spanish club and returned to Shakhtar.
+National team regular since 2006.

-Yaroslav Rakitsky (Shakhtar Donetsk) Born: 03.08.89 Caps: 16 Goals: 3.
+Yaroslav Rakitskiy (Shakhtar Donetsk) Born: 03.08.89 Caps: 14 Goals: 3.
 Another Shakhtar graduate, a fast defender who can play centre or left back, Rakitsky is known for his slick passes and strong left foot.
 Often initiates and joins attacks.
 Has played for the national team since 2009.

 Vyacheslav Shevchuk (Shakhtar Donetsk) Born: 13.05.79 Caps: 20 Goals: 0.
 Veteran of the national team since 2003.
 In 2011, Shevchuk changed his style with Shakhtar, where he plays as left back, and became more attacking, scoring his first few goals for the team.